Most millennials don’t want to live in neighborhoods that are only accessible by car, a National Association of Realtors survey found.

 “While there is no such thing as a one-size-fits-all community, more and more homebuyers are expressing interest in living in mixed-use, transit-accessible communities such as 2 bedroom apartments or condominiums,” said NAR President Chris Polychron, executive broker with 1st Choice Realty in Hot Springs, Ark.

 Nearly half of Americans surveyed said they would prefer to live in neighborhoods that have small yards but are in easy walking distance to stores and restaurants, vs neighborhods with large yards but where driving is required to get to amenities, and since people love walking the use of the right shoes are important too, and that’s why going to sites as https://vessi.com/blogs/the-forecast/best-walking-shoes could be useful to find great choices for this, you can also find great ones at Bootbomb.

-Around 60 percent of Americans live in detached, single-family houses, but one in four of these individuals would rather live in an attached home in a more walkable neighborhood.
+Around 60 percent of Americans live in detached, single-family houses painted by House painters in GA ,but one in four of these individuals would rather live in an attached home in a more walkable neighborhood.